Millenarianism: Terminology

+Both millennialism and millenarianism refer to "one thousand".
+They both derive from the Christian tradition.
+Neither term strictly refers to "one thousand" in modern [1963] academic usage.
+Millennialism often refers to a specific type of Christian millenarianism, and is sometimes referred to as Chiliasm from the New Testament use of the Greek chilia 'thousand'.

-The terms "millennialism" and "millenarianism" are sometimes used interchangeably.
+The terms millennialism and millenarianism are sometimes used interchangeably, as in The Oxford Handbook of Millennialism.
 Stephen Jay Gould has argued that this usage is incorrect, stating:

 The application of an apocalyptic timetable to the changing of the world has happened in many cultures and religions, continues to this day, and is not relegated to the sects of major world religions, both Abrahamic and non-Abrahamic.
 Increasingly in the study of apocalyptic new religious movements, millenarianism is used to refer to a more cataclysmic and destructive arrival of a utopian period as compared to millennialism which is often used to denote a more peaceful arrival and is more closely associated with a one thousand year utopia.

-Millennialism often refers to a specific type of Christian millenarianism, and is sometimes referred to as Chiliasm from the New Testament use of the Greek chilia (thousand).
-It is part of the broader form of apocalyptic expectation.
+Christian millennialism is part of the broader form of apocalyptic expectation.
 A core doctrine in some variations of Christian eschatology is the expectation that the Second Coming is very near and that there will be an establishment of a Kingdom of God on Earth.
 According to an interpretation of biblical prophecies in the Book of Revelation, this Kingdom of God on Earth will last a thousand years (a millennium) or more.